chilli-axe/mtg-photoshop-automation/README.md

  * [json2.js](https://github.com/douglascrockford/JSON-js), for reading JSON files in local JavaScript.
  * The included Photoshop templates.
  * The included JavaScript files.

+ For the artwork gathering script, the Python packages:
+ * Selenium
+ * Scrython
+ * urllib

 # How to Use It
 * Download and expand all files to a folder of your choice.